In vitamin B12 history, Dorothy Hodgkin won the Nobel Price in Chemistry for showing vitamin B12’s 3 dimensional structure

 Illustration by Karen Kline of Vitamin B12 and Intrinsic Factor

-You need intrinsic factor before vitamin B12 can be used by your body.
+You need intrinsic factor before vitamin B12 in food can be used by your body.
+Methylcobalamin lozenges do not require intrinsic factor.

 Amazing microscopic view of B12.